Household Moving Help Tips Moving Help Links

 Other Moving Help Tips

 Mountain Moving & Storage offers these moving tips to ensure a stress-free relocation.

-1. You should plan on transporting all valuables.
-This includes items such as money, jewelry, coin collections and important papers.
+1. Plan on transporting items such as money, jewelry and important papers.

-2. You must also transport all items that are flammable, explosive or corrosive.
-This includes aerosol cans of any kind, fire extinguishers, paints and paint cleaners, ammonia and bleach.
+2. All items that are flammable, explosive or corrosive must be moved.
+This includes aerosol cans, fire extinguishers, paints and paint cleaners, ammonia and bleach.